tytydraco/yessleep/out/I_know_why_the_caged_bird_kills.md

 I need to run, but my legs are slow and jumpy as I creep through the hallway.
 The familiar doors of my childhood stand ominously ajar, giving me glimpses of blackhole rooms.
 I try to focus on moving straight ahead, but my body seems to be regressing to that of an infant.

-Eventtually, I reach the head of the stairs, willing myself to dash down, to get to safety.
+Eventually, I reach the head of the stairs, willing myself to dash down, to get to safety.
 As I am about to take the first step in my descent, I hear a low laugh echo from the direction of my [childhood bedroom](https://www.reddit.com/r/peculi_Dar/comments/vnkyf3/feathers_in_the_attic_series_hub/).